migocode/SFR_Frontend/Readme.md

 ## Implementation Details

-- **Blazor**
-    - Project: SFR_Frontend.Client
 - **React**
-    - Project: sfr_frontend.reactclient
+    - Project: sfr_frontend.reactclient (web component implemented)
+- **Vue.js**
+    - Project: sfr_frontend.vueclient (web component implemented)
 - **Backend API**
     - Project: SFR_Frontend.Server

-Both, Blazor and React SPA implement a `AutoComplete` Component which offers properties to register callbacks for changed input values to retrieve new list of values for the auto-completion (= `onSearchTermChanged`) as well as notifying the parent component when the final input value is set (after the focus has been lost = `onFocusLost`).
+- Blazor
+    - Project: SFR_Frontend.Client (did not implement web component!!! - **can be ignored**)

 Values for the auto-completion are retraieved from the Backend API where they are hard coded.
-The values are the **nine capital cities of Austria**.
+The values are **Austrian towns and cities**.